rgyoung6/DBTCShiny/README.md

 ```
 prepareDatabase('accessionTaxa.sql', getAccessions = FALSE)
 ```
-Note: Along with the accessionTaxa.sql
+Note: Along with the accessionTaxa.sql two other files nodes.dmp and names.dmp files are downloaded.
+These two files are not necessary for downstream analyses and can be deleted.

 ## R Packages Dependencies